jachana/bluetext/.context/polytope/general/instructions.md

 Try to stick to the built-in modules.
 If there's no suitable module for what you're trying to achieve, create a custom module that calls `polytope/container`.

 ## Polytope file layout
-Prefer creating modules for the different execution units of your application, e.g. frontend, api, redpanda, etc. Avoid putting module data directly in templates if it makes sense to be able to run the module directly.
+Prefer creating modules for the different execution units of your application, e.g. web-app, api, redpanda, etc. Avoid putting module data directly in templates if it makes sense to be able to run the module directly.

 ## Write stuff to be run in Polytope
 Want to create a test script?
 Put it in a separate directory and create a module for it (is it a shell script? just use `polytope/container` with `image: alpine` or whatever).
 Ditto for any other runnable units of code!